tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_901.md

 If you do not have an xorg.conf file, and want to configure the keyboard layout on the fly:

     # Set keyboard to cz with qwerty
     setxkbmap cz qwerty

 To configure the mouse speed:

     # Set mouse movement and acceleration (you need to tweak this to your needs)
     xset m 2 1

-Performance Tips
+Performance tips
 ----------------

 The following tweaks can be used to improve performance and/or power